Pentagon rejects DC request for National Guard migrant help | Federal News Network

 A coalition of local charitable groups has been working to feed and shelter the migrants, aided by a $1 million grant from FEMA.
 But organizers have been warning that both their resources and personnel were nearing exhaustion.
 Bowser has said relying on the groups is not sustainable because they are overwhelmed and underfunded.

-Associated Press writers Bob Christie in Phoenix, Az., and Paul Weber in Austin, Texas, contributed to this report.
+Associated Press writers Bob Christie in Phoenix, Arizona, and Paul Weber in Austin, Texas, contributed to this report.

 Copyright